bcgov/common-hosted-form-service/docs/chefs-external-api-configuration.md

 ## Configuring Form Component

-For this example, we assume populating a drop down/select component...
+For this example, we assume populating a drop-down/select component...

 **Data Source Type** = URL